ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

 ~~~

-If the commands look good rerun but this time without the echo.
+If the commands look good, rerun but this time without the echo.

 ~~~
 $for infile in *.fq